shelleywong/CSCI211-Course-Materials/Labs/lab04.md

 ```

 Turn in your new versions of list.h, list.cpp, and main.cpp.
 (You only have to turn in files for the last exercise -- the last exercise builds on the first exercises.
-Since this is a multi-part exercise it will be worth 3 points.)
+Since this is a multi-part exercise, this single submission will be worth points for 3 exercises.)

 ***